astreum/whitepaper/README.md

 - Check slot misses from the latest block
 - Half the stakes of Validators for each of their missed slots
-- If no slot miss, the latest block time proof is used as the seed in the weighted random address selector
+- If no slot miss, the latest block time output is used as the seed in the weighted random address selector
-- If slot misses, the linear-feedback shift register, shifted to the number of slot misses, of the latest block time proof is used as the seed in the weighted random address selector
+- If slot misses, the linear-feedback shift register, shifted to the number of slot misses, of the latest block time output is used as the seed in the weighted random address selector

-Validators who miss a slot get half their stake returned.
+Validators who miss a slot get half their stake returned until 1 `Astre` is left.

 Transactions are ordered by their hash.